charlesfreeborn/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 0: February 30, 2016 (Example 1)
-##### (delete me or comment me out)

-**Today's Progress**: Fixed CSS, worked on canvas functionality for the app.

-**Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.
+### Day 1: October 24, 2017

+**Today's Progress**: Resumed the 100DaysOfCode Challenge having missed some couple of days.
+I will be working on my porfolio page for the freeCodeCamp

+**Thoughts:** My goal and motivation for taking up this challenge to be a front-end developer with special focus on JavaScript and React.
+I find the freeCodeCamp.

 **Link to work:** [Calculator App](http://www.example.com)